samrelins/CS50W_Final_Project_Diarize/README.md

 Each of the files teases out the common requirements of a web-server - models.py contains python classes that are used to build and maintain a database (if required), views.py contains the code describing the functionality of the app, tests.py contains (unsurprisingly) test scripts and so on.
 Other files can be added to this basic structure as required, such as a urls.py file to tell django what view function to call when a url is requested, static HTML / CSS / front-end .js files can be added and so on.
 As mentioned above, a more comprehensive explanation is given in the readme for project 3.

-## Project Structure
+## Project Structure and Logic

 Diarise is split into two apps - `accounts/` and `diary/`:

 **`accounts/`** handles user registration, login, authentication and logout.
 This app serves as a perfect example of the reusability that Django encourages, as it is lifted almost unchanged from project 3.
 At the risk of sounding like a broken record, there is a good description of its functionality in the project 3 readme!

 **`diary/`** handles all of the actual functionality of diarize.
-The user journey through the app (once logged in) can be broken down quite nicely via the view functions in views.py:
+The user journey through the app (once logged in) can be broken down quite nicely via the view functions in `views.py`:

 * **`overview`**: once logged in, users first see the overview screen.
 This includes a diary page for each of the previous entries they have created - selecting any of these will take them to the relevant entry page.
 A blank entry appears in the top right of the page that allows users to create a new entry or, if they have already completed the plan stage of a new entry, allows users to complete an unfinished entry.
 * **`plan_entry`**: once a user chooses to begin a new entry they will be taken to the plan page.
 Users are asked to complete each of the sections of the plan one by one and, once submitted, their entries are added to the app’s database.
 The page then links back to the overview screen which will now include the option to complete this new entry when they are ready